njlent/ComfyUI_Automation/README.md

 #### 🖼️ Layered Image Processor
 *Category: `Automation/Image`*
 Creates a layered image effect by placing a scaled version of an image on top of a blurred, full-screen version of the same image.
+It correctly handles both upscaling and downscaling to ensure the foreground image always fits the canvas dimensions.
 Fully batch-aware.
 *   **Features**: Includes `x_offset` and `y_offset` inputs to precisely position the foreground layer off-center.

 #### ✍️ Text on Image